Contentstack-Solutions/multistack-communication-extension/README.md

 To set up the React code for the extension, proceed with the following steps:

-1. Download the code from our [Github](https://github.com/Ashish-SA-CS/React-Starter-Live-Preview/tree/feature/multi-stack) repository.
-If you don&#39;t have access to the repository then contact our [Support](mailto:support@contentstack.com) team to get the code for the extension.
+1. Clone the code from our [Github](https://github.com/Contentstack-Solutions/multistack-communication-extension) repository.

 2. Open the code in any appropriate code editor application.